Navidfoumani/ConvTran/README.md

 </p>

 ## Datasets
-### Get data from UEA Archive and HAR and Ford Challenge
+We evaluated the ConvTran model using a combination of 30 datasets from the UEA archive and two additional datasets, Actitracker HAR and Ford.
+To obtain these datasets, you have two options:
+### Manual download:
-Download dataset files and place them into the specified folder
+You can manually download the datasets using the provided link and place them into the pre-made directory.

 UEA: http://www.timeseriesclassification.com/Downloads/Archives/Multivariate2018_ts.zip
 Copy the datasets folder to: Datasets/UEA/